 A: In this azelaic acid experimental comparison review, I used azelaic acid everyday because my skin is already used to Retinol (which I have been using previously in the past, before testing out azelaic acid).
 So, for that fact, I was able to use azelaic acid everyday without problems.

-However when it comes to you, whom may have never used azelaic acid before, we advice you should ease your way into it.
-Start by applying azelaic acid twice or thrice weekly (on a well cleansed skin) till your skin builds tolerance, then you can move your way up to applying every night or every other night.
+However when it comes to you, whom may have never used azelaic acid before, I advice you should ease your way into it.
+Start by applying azelaic acid twice or thrice weekly (on a well cleansed skin) till your skin builds tolerance, then you can move your way up to applying every other night or every night.

 Azelaic acid is a mild ingredient and most likely ideal for sensitive skin, all you need to do is ease your way into it, till your skin builds tolerance.